- Bus Pass Program

 Drive your car, park it, and ride the bus or bike the rest of the way.
 LTD Park & Ride lots allow commuters to easily and conveniently connect with transit or their carpool or vanpool.
 Parking is free and available on a first-come, first-served basis.
 Parking is permitted only during hours of operation and no overnight parking allowed.

 To find a Park & Ride near your home or office check out this map.
 For more information about Park & Ride lots call LTD Customer Service at 541-687-5555.
-For route planning assistance contact Lee Shoemaker, City of Eugene Bicycle and Pedestrian Coordinator.
+For route planning assistance contact Shane Rhodes, City of Eugene Bicycle and Pedestrian Coordinator.

 Transportation Reimbursement Account (TRA)